Find a Doctor

 - Fax: (602) 406-6261

-Marwan Sabbagh, MD, is a behavioral neurologist in the Alzheimer’s and Memory Disorders Program at Barrow Neurological Institute.
-He is also a professor and the Vice Chair of Research in the Institute’s Department of Neurology.
+Marwan Sabbagh, MD, is a behavioral neurologist and the Moreno Family Chair for Alzheimer’s Research in the Alzheimer’s and Memory Disorders Program at Barrow Neurological Institute.
+He is also a professor in the Institute’s Department of Neurology.
 He is board certified in neurology by the American Board of Psychiatry and Neurology.

 Dr. Sabbagh’s expertise includes the diagnosis and treatment of Alzheimer’s disease and other memory disorders.
 He is a fellow of the American Academy of Neurology.